Chart Color Schemes

 Northern Highlands's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Asthma and arthritis are the most common medical conditions in the area, affecting 8.5% and 7.4% of residents respectively.
-Around 70.4% of residents report no medical ailments, compared to 76.2% across Rest of Qld.
-The area has a higher proportion of seniors aged 65 and over at 17.7% (around 567 people), compared to Rest of Qld's 10.0%.
-Health outcomes among seniors in Northern Highlands are above average, generally aligning with the overall population's health profile.
+Private health cover rate is approximately 52%, slightly higher than the SA2 area average (1,678 people).
+This compares to a 57.6% rate in Rest of Qld.
+The most prevalent medical conditions are asthma and arthritis, affecting 8.5 and 7.4% of residents respectively.
+70.4% of residents report no medical ailments, compared to 76.2% in Rest of Qld.
+In Northern Highlands, 17.7% of residents are aged 65 and over (568 people), higher than the 10.0% in Rest of Qld.
+Health outcomes among seniors are above average, mirroring the general population's health profile.

 Frequently Asked Questions - Health